 How to Tell if Your Dog Is Pregnant

-If you think your dog might be pregnant, it’s always a good idea to visit with the vet.
+If you think your dog might be pregnant, it's always a good idea to consult your veterinarian.
 He or she can perform a variety of diagnostic tests to determine if your dog is pregnant.
-Depending on how far along your dog is, the vet may do an ultrasound, perform abdominal palpation, measure your dog’s hormone levels, or do an X-ray.
+Depending on how far along your dog is, the vet may do an ultrasound, perform abdominal palpation, measure your dog's hormone levels, or do an X-ray.

 • Abdominal Palpation: Between days 28 and 35, your vet may feel your dog’s belly to check for puppies.
 This should only be performed by a trained professional as it can cause a miscarriage and harm the puppies.

 • Hormone Levels: After day 30, your vet can do a blood test to measure your dog’s hormones.
-If your dog is pregnant, she will be producing a hormone called relaxin.
+If your dog is pregnant, she will be producing the hormone relaxin.

 • Ultrasound: Your vet can do an ultrasound between days 25 and 35 to determine if your dog is pregnant.

 • X-ray: Performing an X-ray during the last few weeks of pregnancy can help you determine how many puppies to expect when the big day comes.
 The puppies’ skeletal systems won’t show up on an X-ray until at least day 45 to 55.

 During the early stages of a dog’s pregnancy, you may not notice any changes or see any visible signs.
 Some dogs may gain some weight and others may show signs of morning sickness caused by hormonal changes during the 3rd or 4th week.
 Other early signs may include loss of appetite, fatigue, and vomiting.